 The growth in the digital economy powerfully drives competition, but also adds to the complexity of global antitrust enforcement.
 The second edition of the E-commerce Competition Enforcement Guide, edited by Claire Jeffs of Slaughter and May, looks at whether established competition tools are sufficient to deal with the challenges of the online world.
 Drawing on the collective wisdom and expertise of more than 40 distinguished experts from 14 firms and seven competition authorities, the Guide provides insight on the differing approaches adopted by enforcement agencies and whether a balance is being struck between maintaining a vigilant approach to the digital economy and allowing competition to flourish.

 Successfully remedying the potential anticompetitive effects of a merger can be more of an art than a science.
 Not only is every deal specific, but, as noted in the introduction, every remedy contains an element of ‘crystal ball-gazing’; enforcers must look into the future and successfully predict outcomes.

 As such, practical guidance for both practitioners and regulators in navigating this challenging environment is critical.
-The Guide to Merger Remedies – published by Global Competition Review – is unique in providing this detailed guidance and analysis.
-It examines remedies throughout their life cycle: from the fundamental principles; to the remedies available; through how remedies are structured and implemented; and including how enforcers ensure compliance.
+This second edition of the Merger Remedies Guide – published by Global Competition Review – provides such detailed guidance and analysis.
+It examines remedies throughout their life cycle: from the fundamental principles; to the remedies available; through how remedies are structured and implemented; to how enforcers ensure compliance.
 Insights from around the world, ranging from Brazil to China, supplement the global analysis to inform the reality of multi-jurisdictional deals.